Skip to content

 He sentenced Mansi to 11½ to 23 months in county jail, followed by three years of probation.
 He ordered Mansi to pay back $900,000 of what she stole, the bulk of which came from bank accounts she managed for the Bridgeport business over the course of a decade.

-Mansi, 54, pleaded guilty to theft by unlawful taking, theft by deception, and forgery in July, sparing her from a trial.
+Mansi, 54, pleaded guilty in July to theft by unlawful taking, theft by deception, and forgery, sparing her from a trial.

-Among her purchases were $3,000 spent in the New Jersey prison system on behalf of her son, who is incarcerated in Camden County on an assault case, prosecutors said.
+Among her purchases were $3,000 spent in the New Jersey prison system on behalf of one of her sons, who is incarcerated in Camden County on an assault case, prosecutors said.
 She also paid more than $103,000 to the mother of one of his children.

 Mansi used hundreds of thousands of dollars in company money on her family, including $11,000 worth of tickets to concerts and Phillies games, the affidavit said.
 She even used it to pay for her younger son’s 21st birthday party trip to Miami, covering his airfare, hotel, and tickets to a rap concert.